 Austin, TX(512) 442-1496

 As the owner and operator of Doctor Bendall's Veterinary Housecall Practice, Dr. Matt Bendall gives diagnoses, vaccinations, behavioral counseling, and gentle euthanasia to Austin families’ dogs and cats.
 The mobile animal care clinic, which Dr. Bendall founded in 2010, has an online appointment system through which pet owners can schedule house calls.
-Because the doctor does not travel with an assistant on Tuesdays or Thursdays, pets who are severely ill and/or particularly rowdy will benefit most from Monday, Wednesday, or Friday appointments.
+Hours of availability are Monday through Thursday from 9am-6pm.